Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Debug

 Once a switch is saved, you can enable debugging through the hamburger menu up in the top right.
-List conditions will use what ever is in the data object (you do not need to add data to your keys) while Template conditions will need to access the data variable (eg data.{some_key} ).
-Whatever is in data is available for conditions and sequences.
+List conditions will use what ever is in the data object (you do not need to add data to your keys) while Template conditions and sequence templates will need to access the data variable (eg data.{event_key} ).

-Once enabled, open the browsers dev console to view debuggin output
+Once enabled, open your browser dev console to view debugging output

 ### Root Structure